Gioack/Gioack/README.md

 ### 🌍 I'm the owner of [geography_addicted_](https://www.instagram.com/geography_addicted_/) (40K+) 🌍

-### 🖥️ I'm a Computer enthusiast since I was born 🖥️
+### 🖥️ I've been a computer enthusiast since I was born. 🖥️

 ## Get in contact with me: